pdevalaraju/FinTech_Casestudy/README.md

 ### <i> What specific financial problem they are trying to solve?
 </i>

-Fenergo’s focuses on addressing challenges in Client lifecycle management right from onboarding through regulatory compliance to further accelerating digital transformation, enabling better client experiences and delivering even greater value to our shared customers.
+Fenergo focuses on addressing challenges in Client lifecycle management right from onboarding through regulatory compliance to further accelerating digital transformation, enabling better client experiences and delivering even greater value to our shared customers.

 <i> “The rise in financial crime and increasing regulation is creating a tough battleground for financial institutions trying to stay on top of a multitude of regulatory rules across different jurisdictions.
 We are still seeing the ramifications from the financial crisis." - Marc Murphy, CEO, Fenergo </i>